What follows is a partial, developing timeline on the histories of black poetry:

 2010: "73 Poems for 73 Years: Celebrating the Life of Lucille Clifton" held on September 21.

-2010: Harryette Mullen wins the Jackson Poetry Prize.
+2010: Harryette Mullen receives the Jackson Poetry Prize.

 2011: Nikky Finney wins National Book Award for Poetry for her volume Head Off & Split.